aditya2001/selenium-interview-questions/README.md

 3. `Incorrect locators`- fix the locator.

-4. `Use try catch block` -> Surround the code block which you feel may throw a NoSuchElementException with a try-catch block.

-5. Switch to Frame -> Some web elements are inside frame/ iframe and it is only discovered when you encounter an exception.
+4. `element inside a frame` -> Some web elements are inside frame/ iframe and it is only discovered when you encounter an exception.
 Always check if the element is inside any frame and in such case switch to the frame/ iframe and then perform the action on the desired web element.

 ## 19. Different exceptions in selenium?
 1. `No Such Element Exception` ->